CS495org/495-website/README.md

 3. Add and remove shows from watchlist/favorites

 ###  Document results of each function and how they link to other functions
+TODO
 Ex: "placed orders that have not been fulfilled can be viewed on the in process screen"..."there are three types of user accounts"

 ### How are external resources incorporated?
-1. Twilio is used to verify a user's phone number and send SMS reminders for air dates
+- Twilio is used to verify a user's phone number and send SMS reminders for air dates
+- Gmail is used for sending users verification emails.
+You will need a gmail account and an associated app password to use Gmail's SMTP server

 ## How to modify/extend software
 ### Assuming someone has followed the instruction for installing the application, how can they make changes?
-1. Website pages are dynamically linked to the back-end database, but can be modified with simple HTML/CSS under "/495-website/website/templates".
+- Website pages are dynamically linked to the back-end database, but can be modified with simple HTML/CSS under ```/website/templates```.
+Therefore, any UI changes or additions can be directly edited in those HTML files.
+- To create any changes in the middleware logic, you'll need to write Django code.
+This will all be done inside the ```/website/``` directory, in different subdirectories based on function.
-2. A required python package can be added to the docker compose file by first updating "495-website/website/requirements.txt" with the desired requirement (e.g. django==5.0.2)
+- A required python package can be added to the docker compose file by first updating "495-website/website/requirements.txt" with the desired requirement (e.g. django==5.0.2)
-3. Environment variables can be added to the .env file (e.g. TWILIO_AUTH_TOKEN='1234'), and then passed through to a container using "docker-compose.yml" under environment (e.g. USER: ${POSTGRES_USER}).
-This allows any container to reference variables from the project's .env file, so secrets can be safely obscured from the reposiroty.
+- Evironment variables can be added to the .env file (e.g. TWILIO_AUTH_TOKEN='1234'), and then passed through to a container using "docker-compose.yml" under environment (e.g. USER: ${POSTGRES_USER}).
+This allows any container to reference variables from the project's .env file, so secrets can be safely obscured from the repository
-4. Objects can be appended to the database by
+- Objects can be appended to the database by